Divinity-dev/Capstone-project/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project...
+>If you like this project and would like to support the author in anyway, you can reach me on my email divine_asiriuwa@yahoo.com

 <p align="right">(<a href="#readme-top">back to top</a>)</p>